Bass Pro Shops Logo

 Bass Pro Shops Logo 1972

-The emblem was made of black and white, which was closer to the name of the bass depicted on the logo, as it belonged to the black bass family (Micropterus salmoides).
-The store was still in the shadow of his father’s shop, which is accurately reflected by the black and white scale.
+The emblem was black and white, which was closer to the name of the bass depicted on the logo, as it belongs to the black bass family (Micropterus salmoides).
+The store was still in the shadow of his father’s shop, as accurately reflected in the black-and-white scale.

 1977 – 1984